Alexander Lacey: Big Cat Trainer and Animal Lover

 Katie Azzario-Lacey comes from long line of circus artists, clowns and acrobats; for many years she performed a hand-balancing act in Europe with her sister, Quincy (The Azzario Sisters).
 When joining her husband in America, Katie took on the task of animal caregiver and trainer, although, she says, it wasn’t really a ‘task’ at all.

-The Blue and Red units of Ringling Bros. and Barnum & Bailey circus keep licensed veterinarians on staff (and local doctors on call in every city visited); all circus animals are thoroughly examined and up-to-date on vaccinations.
-Several times throughout each day, caretakers feed, water and groom the animals; enclosures, cages, stables and stalls receive fresh bedding.
-Whenever possible, the circus holds animal open houses so that the public can meet and greet these “fuzzy” performers.
+The Blue and Red units of Ringling Bros. and Barnum & Bailey circus kept licensed veterinarians on staff (and local doctors on call in every city visited); all circus animals were thoroughly examined and up-to-date on vaccinations.
+Caretakers continuously fed, watered and cleaned up after these barnyard animals -- the enclosures, stables, stalls and pens received fresh bedding several times throughout the day.
+Shortly after the final circus performance in upstate New York, the fuzzies were sent to their new homes.

 Conservation and Education